-▼ 4.3: What is the definition of "fixed guideway transit?"
+4.3) What is the definition of "fixed guideway transit"?

-The term "fixed guideway transit" may reasonably be understood to have the same meaning as it is defined in FTA's National Transit Database Reporting Policy Manual.
-Per that document, "fixed guideway transit," means a public transportation service that uses and occupies a separate right-of-way or rail for the exclusive use of public transportation; or a fixed catenary system over roadway useable by other forms of transportation.
+The term "fixed guideway transit" is understood to have the same meaning as it is defined in FTA's National Transit Database Reporting Policy Manual.
+"Fixed guideway transit," means a public transportation service that uses and occupies a separate right-of-way or rail for the exclusive use of public transportation, or a fixed catenary system over roadway useable by other forms of transportation.

-• "Public transportation" [or "transit"] means "regular, continuing shared-ride surface transportation services that are open to the general public or open to a segment of the general public defined by age, disability, or low income; and does not include intercity passenger rail transportation provided by [Amtrak] (or a successor to [Amtrak]); intercity bus service; charter bus service; school bus service; sightseeing service; courtesy shuttle service for patrons of one or more specific establishments; or intra-terminal or intra-facility shuttle services."
+"Public transportation" [or "transit"] means "regular, continuing shared-ride surface transportation services that are open to the general public or open to a segment of the general public defined by age, disability, or low income; and does not include intercity passenger rail transportation provided by [Amtrak] (or a successor to [Amtrak]); intercity bus service; charter bus service; school bus service; sightseeing service; courtesy shuttle service for patrons of one or more specific establishments; or intra-terminal or intra-facility shuttle services."1